DanielBMarkham/Info-Ops/manuscript/chapter1.md

 An alarm sounds.
 The alarm is the plane announcing that it is switching modes.
 Both of its pitot tubes have iced up.
 Pitot tubes provide direct information on how fast the airplane is flying by measuring how much pressure the incoming air has.
 Without the pitot tubes, the plane's autopilot is unable to directly determine the speed of the plane through the air.

 Things like this happen all the time in aviation.
 Pilots train for it.
 The autopilot switches off.
-The plane's computer system switches from "normal law" to "alternate law 2" This means that the copilot is now flying the plane by hand -- and the plane's controls are responding in a different way than they used to.
+The plane's computer system switches from "normal law" to "Alternate Law 2".
+This means that the copilot is now flying the plane by hand -- and the plane's controls are responding in a different way than they used to.
 The electronics of the cockpit are working slightly differently.[^1-4]

 [^1-4]: Wikipedia provides a great overview of various flight modes. [https://en.wikipedia.org/wiki/Flight_control_modes#Alternate_law](https://en.wikipedia.org/wiki/Flight_control_modes#Alternate_law)

 Now they are truly in manual mode, the controls are operating differently, the warnings and alerts are different.

 The junior copilot corrects to the left, but in the new mode, the stick has more control, so the plane over-corrects the other way, to the right.
-He is now probably spending his time looking at something called the flight director (Remember, it's midnight and they are flying through clouds.
-The only thing pilots have in this situation is the instruments inside the plane.
+He is now probably spending his time looking at something called the flight director.
+(Remember, it's midnight and they are flying through clouds.
+The only thing pilots have in this situation are the instruments inside the plane.
 The flight director is supposed to tell them where they are, how they're moving, and which way the plane is tilted.)
 He over-corrects one way then the other, struggling a bit to bring the plane back to level.

 "I have the controls," the Senior Copilot says.